A Model Curriculum for Computer Aided Design (CAD) Associate Degree Programs

 How to Cite:

-Duan, X., (2004) “A Model Curriculum for Computer Aided Design (CAD) Associate Degree Programs”, The Journal of Technology, Management, and Applied Engineering 20(2).
+Duan, X., (2004) “A Model Curriculum for Computer Aided Design (CAD) Associate Degree Programs”, Journal of Industrial Technology 20(2).